 The LAB recognizes all Mills College breaks and holidays.
 Tutoring ends on the last day of classes each semester.

 Tutors are students with at least a 3.0 GPA in the subject they are tutoring, with an overall cumulative GPA of 2.8 and above.
-Selection of tutors is based mainly on faculty recommendations.
+Selection of tutors is based mainly on faculty nominations.
 Tutors must have strong interpersonal skills, be able to maintain confidentiality at all times, and be sensitive to the needs of students seeking peer tutoring.
 Students may not tutor for a course in which they are concurrently enrolled.

 If you think you’d make a good peer tutor for a particular course, please contact the professor.
 They may send a recommendation for you to firstname.lastname@example.org; we also solicit nominations before the semester begins.
 Once we receive the nomination, we will send information on next steps.